 - Contact the Khan Academy Help Center by pressing the Report a problem button on the home page, and file a birthday change request, explaining the situation.

-Please remember to report the child's birthday and that you want the child's email address to be removed.
-It is in the interest of your child that they receives the protection of a child account.
+Note: Please remember to report the child's birthday and that you want the child's email address to be removed.
+It is in the interest of your child that they receive the protection of a child account.

-- At Help desk an operator will change your child's birthday and remove the email address from the account, and report back to you.
+- At Helpdesk, an operator will change your child's birthday and change the email address from the account and report back to you.